AronDJacobsen/Reddit-ClimateGraph/README.md

 2. Are Reddit users more prone to comment on submissions that they agree with wrt. climate change topics?
 	- Hypothesis: *Yes - the hypothesis is that the tendency of observing echo-chambers occurs within a Reddit network of the Climate Change discussion.*
 3. Do authorities within the Reddit-Climate network excite the debate particularly?
  	- Hypothesis: *Yes.
-We hypothesize that authority redditors - either defined by a high in-degree of comments or by looking into Reddit awards - have a differing opinion than the hub-redditors, since authority posts are more "global".*
+We hypothesize that authority redditors defined by a high in-degree will excite the debate due to their wider outreach which potentially can elevate the discussion on the forum.
+Similarly, we hypothesize that authorities defined from Reddit awards received will excite the debate since awards might indicate a strong opinion to the topic, which can provide basis for the discussion to excite.*

 ### Approach